-The Population and Health chapter was prepared by Hughes Planning and Development Consultants and describes the significant effects of the development on the surrounding human environment in the general area of the subject site at Capdoo & Abbeylands, Clane, Co.
+The Population and Health chapter was prepared by Hughes Planning and Development Consultants and seeks to identify, describe and assess any potential/likely significant effects of the development on the surrounding human environment in the general area of the subject site at Capdoo & Abbeylands, Clane, Co.
 Kildare.
 The assessment of the effects of the proposed development will focus on: population levels; impact on employment and economic activity; land use and settlement patterns; housing; community infrastructure and social facilities; health and safety; and risk of major accidents and disasters.
 In considering the impacts of the proposed development on the above key items, the chapter will assess the impacts of the works both during the construction phase and operation phase.